Contents

 That’s when I called my best friend.
 After almost hanging up the phone, she picked up.
 We hadn’t talked for a while.
 She was in the Netherlands.
 We talked about what was happening in her life, and I told her about mine.
 It was as if the clock was turned back when we spoke in Copenhagen.

 We talked for an hour.
 Without overthinking it, I asked her: “Do you want to visit me in Switzerland?”
 She said yes!
 After we hung up, I thought: I want to be with this woman.
-After spending all the time with her, I found it impossible and wouldn’t work out.
-Two different cultures, her family being on the other side of the globe.
+After spending time with her in Denmark, I thought it wouldn’t work out, with two different cultures and her family being on the other side of the globe.
+Now I decided I had to try and make it work.

 Easy choices, hard life.
 Hard choices, easy life.—Jerzy Gregorek